 Interestingly, AETOS also employed a wide-winged bird logo, rather similar to the Palestine Brewery’s eagle logo.
 Whether it was used in Palestine, or caused any other issue between the two breweries, did not appear from our review.
 As far as I know there were no ownership links between the two breweries.

-The history, in Haifa and other localities, is connected to the German Templar movement of which Christof Hoffmann, both father and son, were avatars.
+Their history in Haifa and other localities is connected to the German Templars of whom Christof Hoffmann, father and son, were avatars.
 These communities probably brewed on a small scale for local use.

-Pross’s Restaurant and Beer Garden of the German Colony, Carmel Avenue, in Haifa, was a well-known enterprise in Palestine until early in WW II.
-Joan Comay, in her Introducing Israel (1962, 1969), gives useful background.
+Pross’s Restaurant and Beer Garden, in the German Colony, Carmel Avenue, Haifa, was well-known in Palestine until early during WW II.
+Joan Comay, in Introducing Israel (1962, 1969), offers useful background.

-In April 1937 an ad of Pross’s vaunted Munich Spaten beer.
-Pross advertised regularly in the Palestine Post until (at least) August 1939, except that towards the end German beer was not mentioned.
-Some Pross ads state that its premises were “In-bounds to Sergeants and W.O.s in Plain Clothes”, see e.g. here, in 1939, which speaks for itself.
+In April 1937 a Pross’ ad vaunted Munich Spaten beer.
+Pross advertised regularly in the Palestine Post until (at least) August 1939, except that towards the end German beer is not mentioned.
+Some Pross ads stated that its premises were “In-bounds to Sergeants and W.O.s in Plain Clothes”, see e.g. in 1939 here, which speaks for itself.

-Omar Foda, a scholar of Egypt’s brewing history, authored the book Egypt’s Beer: Stella, Identity, and the Modern State.
+Omar Foda, a scholar of Egyptian brewing history, authored the book Egypt’s Beer: Stella, Identity, and the Modern State.
 At p.
-58 he states that in the 1920s Palestine was one of the regular export markets for the Crown Brewery in Cairo (est. 1899) but the market declined in the 1930s.
+58 he states that in the 1920s, Palestine was a regular export market for Crown Brewery in Cairo (est. 1899), but the market declined in the 1930s.

 The Palestine Brewery was completed in late 1935.
-It first marketed beer on January 15, 1936, according to this report in Chicago’s The Sentinel.
-A January 1937 story in the Palestine Post gives a snapshot of the Palestine beer market between 1934 and 1936.
+It first marketed beer on January 15, 1936 according to this report in Chicago’s The Sentinel.
+A January 1937 story in the Palestine Post gave a snapshot of the Palestine beer market between 1934 and 1936.